-While Special Games involving Little League, Minor League and Tee Ball teams do not count towards the regular-season count for those teams, Intermediate (50-70) Baseball Division and Junior League teams may count up to six (6) games played under Special Games against Little League teams towards players’ Regular Season schedule.
+While Special Games involving Little League, Minor League, and Tee Ball teams can count towards the regular-season schedule for those teams, and there is no maximum or minimum total of games.
+Intermediate (50-70) Baseball Division and Junior League teams may count up to six (6) games played under Special Games against Little League teams towards players’ Regular Season schedule.
 Senior League teams may count up to twelve (12) games played under Special Games against Little League teams towards players’ Regular Season schedule.

 Special Games may be played between regular-season teams or tournament teams.
 Teams participating in Special Games during the regular season shall be regular-season teams only.
 Tournament teams may participate in Special Games after June 15 or two weeks prior to the start of tournament within their respective division, whichever is earlier.